Blendify/blender-manual/blender_docs/manual/physics/particles/emitter/physics/keyed.rst

    Click the :kbd:`Plus` to add a key, then select the object.

 Object
-   The name of a target object for selected key.
+   The name of a target object for the selected key.
 If empty it uses the current particle system.
 System
    Index of particle system on the target object.
 Time